 Each month FBC member and nutritionist, Sondi Bruner, takes a favourite dish and shows you how to adapt it to be allergen-friendly, as well as delicious and healthy.
-This month she's throwing caution to the wind and showing us how to make filling delicious egg free breakfasts and brunches!
+Today she's showing us how to make filling, delicious egg free breakfasts and brunches!

 If breakfast or brunch is served without eggs, is it still breakfast or brunch?
 Discuss.